hayesall/CLFanfictionSearchEngine/README.md

   * Sort by: Updated, Published, Wordcount, Chapters, Reviews, Favorites, Follows, "DLP Review Score," "Popular & Recent," "Long & Recent"
   * Descending/Ascending order

   Initially this appears to be a step in the right direction since it has a longer list of features.
 But the further you look into it, the more you realize it leaves a lot to be desired.
 The list of features is longer, but in reality there isn't much you can find with this search engine that you cannot find with FanFiction.Net's built-in implementation.
+Ultimately the search is still restricted to searching by title or the keywords in the summary, with the added benefit of being able to trim the categories a little further (by specifying word count, categories, and genre).

 3. [Alexander's Code Lyoko Search Engine](http://cgi.soic.indiana.edu/~hayesall/engine/index.html): (implemented in Python and a bit of Bash)
   * Specific to one fandom (Code Lyoko)